cysouw/diathesis/text/c11_infinitive.md

 ### [ –NA | NpA ] *lassen+In­fi­ni­tiv* Passive causative (*Passivkausativ*) {#sec:infinitive-lassen-passive-causative}

 The *lassen+In­fi­ni­tiv* causative diathesis can be used with almost all German verbs, as discussed in the next [@sec:infinitive-lassen-causative].
 In that diathesis, the original nominative subject is demoted to an accusative [@next a].
 However, there also exists a variant of that causative, which will be discussed in this section.
 In this variant, the original nominative is expressed with a *von* prepositional phrase [@next b], or it can even be dropped altogether [@next c].
-This results in an embedded 'passive' reading with an unknown agent [cf. @enzinger2012: 26].
+This results in an embedded "passive" reading with an unknown agent [cf. @enzinger2012: 26].
 The resulting construction obligatorily takes an *ErsatzIn­fi­ni­tiv* [@next d].

 ::: ex
 a.
 Der Mitarbeiter wäscht die Teller. \